The gradient's limit of a definable family of functions admits a variational stratification: Introduction

-\edi{At this point, we are ready to state our main result. \begin{theorem}[Particular case of Theorem~\ref{thm:main}] Let the function $f: x,a \mapsto f_a(x)$ be definable and, for each $a>0$, $f_a$ be continuous.
+At this point, we are ready to state our main result. \begin{theorem}[Particular case of Theorem~\ref{thm:main}] Let the function $f: x,a \mapsto f_a(x)$ be definable and, for each $a>0$, $f_a$ be continuous.
 Let $\partial f_a$ in~\eqref{eq:def_cons_intro} denote the Clarke subgradient of $f_a$ and assume that for all $x$, $\lim_{(x',a) \rightarrow (x,0)}f_a(x') = F(x)$.
-Then, the pair $(F,D_F)$ admits a variational stratification. \end{theorem} Let us comment on some immediate implications of this result.
+Then, the pair $(F,D_F)$ admits a variational stratification.\footnote{As alluded before, the pair $(F,D_F)$ admits a $C^p$ variational stratification, for $p\geq 1$, if there is a finite partition of $\bbR^d$ into manifolds $(\cX_i)$ such that \emph{i)} $F$, restricted to any $\cX_i$, is $C^p$ \emph{ii)} and for any $x \in \cX_i$, $D_F(x) \subset \nabla_{\cX_i} F(x) + \cN_{\cX_i}(x)$, with $\nabla_{\cX_i} F(x)$ denoting the Riemannian gradient of $F_{|\cX_i}$ and $\cN_{\cX_i}(x)$ the normal plane of $\cX_i$ at $x$ (see Section~\ref{sec:var_strat}).} \end{theorem} Let us comment on some immediate implications of this result.
 First, the presented theorem has a very general form where, except definability, we do not impose any regularity assumptions on $F$ and $D_F$.
 This allows us to treat the important case where the function $F$ is not locally Lipschitz continuous, since, formally, for such $F$ the concept of a conservative set-valued field is not defined.
 However, as soon as $F$ is locally Lipschitz and $D_F$ satisfies the regularity properties of a conservative set-valued field (that is, it is locally bounded, closed and non empty-valued), we immediately obtain that $D_F$ is a set-valued conservative field in the sense of \cite{bolte2021conservative}.
-Second,} $D_F$ might \edi{contain elements that are not} (sub)-gradients of $F$.
+Second, $D_F$ might contain elements that are not (sub)-gradients of $F$.
 Nevertheless, from the variational stratification property of $D_F$ we immediately obtain that $D_F(x) \subset\partial F(x) = \{ \nabla F(x)\}$ on an open dense set.
 In the vocabulary of smoothing methods this means that the \emph{gradient consistency} property holds almost everywhere (see \cite{chen2012smoothing}).
 Third, even for points where $D_F(x) \neq \partial F(x)$, the variational stratification gives a pleasant geometric description of $D_F$.
-Finally, due to the remarkable stability of definable functions, \edi{as soon as $F$ is definable, a large class of smoothing methods, such as the smoothings of finite max-functions proposed in \cite{chen2012smoothing}}, produce a family $(f_a)_{a >0}$ which is indeed definable in the same as $F$ o-minimal structure.
+Finally, due to the remarkable stability of definable functions, as soon as $F$ is definable, a large class of smoothing methods, such as the smoothings of finite max-functions proposed in \cite{chen2012smoothing}, produce a family $(f_a)_{a >0}$ which is indeed definable in the same as $F$ o-minimal structure.
 Thus, for such methods, the guarantee that $0 \in D_F(x^*)$ is a meaningful and necessary condition of optimality.